dr. D.U. (David) Shim

 In my book Visual Politics and North Korea, Routledge, I am engaging the ‘visual turn’ in International Relations and, based on a discussion of two fields of vision – everyday photography and satellite imagery –, argue that images play a decisive role in how we come to know North Korea in contemporary geopolitics (see also my co-authored article in International Studies Perspectives).
 Book reviews can be found at e-ir.info, Internationale Spectator, 38 North and NK News.

 Currently, I am examining everyday spaces of the international.
-While a piece on geopolitics and imaginaries of home has been published in International Studies Review, at the moment I am exploring the workplaces of IR scholars – the micro spaces of where the international is being researched, taught and practiced – with the aim to introduce visual sociology as a method.
+While a piece on geopolitics and imaginaries of home has been published in International Studies Review, at the moment I am exploring the workplaces of IR scholars – the micro spaces of where the international is being researched, taught and practiced – with the aim to introduce visual sociology as a method to IR.

 In my work on remote sensing, I am asking how satellite vision relates to current geopolitical practice and how it shapes our understanding of places, spaces and sites.
-An article on satellite images as visual spatial imaginaries appeared in Geoforum.
-A piece on satellite vision and geographical imagination will appear in the Routledge edited volume Spatial Modernities: Geography, Narrative, Imaginaries (2018).
-Another piece on the role of satellite imagery in the Ukraine conflict is forthcoming in Visual Global Politics, Routledge, edited by Roland Bleiker.
+An article on satellite images as visual spatial imaginaries appeared in Geoforum and will appear in a shortened and updated version in the edited volume Spatial Modernities: Geography, Narrative, Imaginaries (2018).
+Another piece on the role of satellite imagery in the Ukraine conflict is forthcoming in Visual Global Politics, Routledge, edited by Roland Bleiker (2018).

 In my work on comics, I am exploring the ways how geopolitical storytelling is put to work.
 A paper in which I examine a comic booklet by the South Korean Ministry of National Defense appeared in International Political Sociology.
-Currently, I am researching on Australia's narratives of border protection in silent comics; graphic narratives that work without words.
+Currently, I am researching Australia's narratives of border protection in silent comics, which are graphic narratives that work without words.

-My collaborative projects focus on expanding the notion of peace photography with Frank Möller (Tampere Peach Research Institute), exploring the global politics of satellite-based activism with Delf Rothe (Institute for Peace Research and Security Policy; accepted for publication in Review of International Studies) and examining the recruitment strategies and the gendered mediatisation of war by the German Armed Forces on social media with Frank Stengel (University of Kiel).
-An article on "Social Media, Gender and the Mediatisation of War: Exploring the German Armed Forces’ Visual Representation of the Afghanistan Operation on Facebook" appeared in Global Discourse.
+My collaborative projects focus on expanding the notion of peace photography with Frank Möller (Tampere Peach Research Institute; forthcoming in International Studies Perspectives), exploring the global politics of satellite-based activism with Delf Rothe (Institute for Peace Research and Security Policy; see a piece in Review of International Studies) and examining the gendered mediatisation of war by the German Armed Forces on social media with Frank Stengel (University of Kiel; see a piece in Global Discourse).

 Since 2016, I am a member of the research network ‘Understanding Visuality in Global Politics’, which is funded by the German Research Foundation.
 A related project blog can be found here.